funaLee/funaLee/README.md

 ## Hi there 👋

+# Hi there 👋

+---

+I am passionate about developing LLM-based applications and integrating them into diverse fields to create impactful solutions.

 <!--
 **funaLee/funaLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.